marialuisamoreno/marialuisamoreno/README.md

-# Bem-vindo ao meu perfil! 👋
+# Welcome to my profile! 👋

-Olá!
-Eu sou Maria Luísa Moreno, uma engenheira apaixonada por transformar dados em insights acionáveis e soluções inovadoras.
-Este é o meu espaço no GitHub, onde compartilho projetos, códigos e aprendizados relacionados ao mundo de dados.
+Hello!
+I'm Maria Luísa Moreno, an engineer passionate about turning data into actionable insights and innovative solutions.
+This is my space on GitHub, where I share projects, code, and learnings related to the world of data.

-## Sobre Mim
+## About Me

-- 🎓 Formada em Engenharia da Computação para Universidade Federal de São Paulo.
+- 🎓 Graduated in Computer Engineering from the Federal University of São Paulo.
-- 💼 Atualmente trabalhando como Coordenadora de Engenharia de Dados na Escola DNC.
+- 💼 Currently working as a Data Engineering Coordinator at DNC School.
-- 🔍 Interesses: Bioinformatics, Big Data, Data Science, Machine Learning, ETL, Cloud Computing.
+- 🔍 Interests: Bioinformatics, Big Data, Data Science, Machine Learning, ETL, Cloud Computing.
-- 🌱 Estou sempre aprendendo e explorando novas tecnologias e conceitos relacionados a dados.
+- 🌱 I'm always learning and exploring new technologies and concepts related to data.

-## Tecnologias que Trabalho
+## Technologies I Work With

 - R
 - Python